Q & A

 A: Yes and yes.

 These always seem to go together.
 First and foremost though- we aren’t in this for awards or competition.
 We are in this for our own enjoyment, and to provide something that we hope our community enjoys too.
-We have won a few local awards (Thank you!), and really have no interest in competition shows like The Great Christmas Light Fight.
+We have won a few local awards (Thank you!), and really have no interest in competition/reality shows like The Great Christmas Light Fight.

 What really makes us happy is seeing more people in our neighborhood and community putting up Christmas lights and getting into the holiday spirit.
 For a long time- people just weren’t decorating anymore, and there has been a surge over the last few years that we are happy to be a part of.